smart-edge-open/specs/doc/applications-onboard/using-openness-cnca.md

 3. Updating (patching) LTE CUPS userplanes

 The `kube-cnca` plugin is installed automatically on the master node during the installation phase of the [OpenNESS Experience Kit](https://github.com/open-ness/specs/blob/master/doc/getting-started/openness-experience-kits.md).
-In the following sections, a detailed explanation with examples is provided about CNCA management.
+In the following sections, a detailed explanation with examples is provided about the CNCA management.

 Creation the LTE CUPS userplane is performed based on the configuration provided by the given YAML file.
 The YAML configuration should follow the provided sample YAML in [Sample YAML LTE CUPS userplane configuration](#sample-yaml-lte-cups-userplane-configuration) section.
 Use the `apply` command as below to post a userplane creation request onto AF:
 ```shell